BernardoZuniga/EjemploSphinx/docs/Parameterization.rst

 **OutputActivityRatio** (:ref:`interconecting technologies section
 <interconecting-technologies>`).

-Here we describe the rest of the :blue:`OSeMOSYS` parameters.
+Here we describe the rest of the `OSeMOSYS` parameters.
 Modelers must populate files 8 to 10 that ``A1_Mode_Structure.py`` produces, i.e., A-O_Demand.xlsx, A-O_Fleet.xlsx, and A-O_Parametrization.xlsx.